Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 [Your Name]

-How to Write a Resume for your first job
+How to Create a Resume for Your First Job

-Here’s an example a sample resume for a first-time job seeker:
+Here’s an example of the perfect resume for a job seeker who is new to the field:

 Name: John Doe

-Contact Information: Contact number Email address, phone number, LinkedIn profile
+Contact Information: Number, email address, LinkedIn profile

 Education:

-- Bachelor of Science in Marketing, XYZ University, Graduated May 2021
+- A Bachelor’s Degree in Management XYZ University, Graduated May 2021.

-- Relevant coursework: Market Research, Data Analysis, Consumer Behavior
+- Relevant course: Market Research, Data Analysis and Consumer Behavior

 Experience: